edgexfoundry/edgex-docs/docs_src/microservices/application/GeneralAppServiceConfig.md

 === "Application Settings"

     `[ApplicationSettings]` - Is used for custom application settings and is accessed via the ApplicationSettings() API.
-The ApplicationSettings API returns a `map[string] string` containing the contents on the ApplicationSetting section of the `configuration.toml` file.
+The ApplicationSettings API returns a `map[string] string` containing the contents on the ApplicationSetting section of the `configuration.yaml` file.

-    ```toml
-    [ApplicationSettings]
+    ```yaml
+    ApplicationSettings:
-    ApplicationName = "My Application Service"
+      ApplicationName: "My Application Service"
     ```

 === "Custom Structured Configuration"

-    !!! edgey "EdgeX 2.0"
-        New for EdgeX 2.0

-    Custom Application Services can now define their own custom structured configuration section in the `configuration.toml` file.
-Any additional sections in the TOML are ignore by the SDK when it parses the file for the SDK defined sections.
+    Custom Application Services can now define their own custom structured configuration section in the `configuration.yaml` file.
+Any additional sections in the configuration file are ignore by the SDK when it parses the file for the SDK defined sections.
 See the [Custom Configuration](ApplicationFunctionsSDK.md#custom-configuration) section of the SDK documentation for more details.